The next few months will see all those pandemic predictions about consumer behaviour put to the test.

 Similarly, local shopping has also burgeoned.
 In fact, almost half (47%) of British consumers say that the high street is the heart of their community, and four in ten (42%) say they are more likely to shop locally today, compared to before the pandemic, according to Barclaycard’s monthly consumer confidence survey.

-This highlights another key trend in consumer spending – consumers want to support brands that they perceive to have a strong purpose.
+This highlights another key trend in consumer behaviour – consumers want to support brands that they perceive to have a strong purpose.
 From helping fight climate change to supporting local business owners and the economy of the community, consumers want to use their buying power to leave a positive (as opposed to carbon) footprint on society.

 With shifting consumer needs and behaviour starting to settle, it’s become clear that businesses can benefit greatly both from producing and following thought leadership, as brands continue to research and analyse post-pandemic trends through their unique marketing lenses.
 Content-producing organisations must ask themselves these key questions – and be ready to act on the answers: